vipickering/vincentp/_drafts/2017-03-18-implementing-the-indie-web-on-jekyll.md

 ---
 layout: post
-title: "Impementing the Indie Web on Jekyll"
+title: "Implementing the Indie Web on Jekyll"
 date: 2017-03-18 16:50:00
 meta: Take back ownership of your content with the Indie Web
 summary: Where I discuss implementing the Indie Web to take back control of your content